 A Bill to make provision for establishing an independent public inquiry into UK involvement in Israeli military operations in Gaza; to require the inquiry to consider any UK military, economic or political cooperation with Israel since October 2023, including the sale, supply or use of weapons, surveillance aircraft and Royal Air Force bases; to provide the inquiry with the power to question Ministers and officials about decisions taken in relation to UK involvement; and for connected purposes.

-The Gaza (Independent Public Inquiry) Bill would set up an independent public inquiry into the UK’s involvement in Israeli military operations in Gaza.
-It would require the inquiry to look at UK actions and relations with Israel since October 2023, including military, economic or political cooperation such as weapons sales, surveillance aircraft and RAF bases, and it would have power to question Ministers and officials about those decisions.
+The Gaza (Independent Public Inquiry) Bill would create an independent public inquiry to examine the UK’s involvement in Israeli military operations in Gaza.
+It would require the inquiry to look at UK ties with Israel since October 2023—such as weapons sales, surveillance aircraft and RAF bases—and would give the inquiry power to question ministers and officials about the decisions involved.
+The bill is sponsored by Jeremy Corbyn (Independent) and is currently at the second reading in the House of Commons.

 Generated 21 February 2026